freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-450-hypocycloid-and-lattice-points/index.md

 ---
-title: Problem 450: Hypocycloid and Lattice points
+title: Hypocycloid and Lattice points
 ---
 ## Problem 450: Hypocycloid and Lattice points